UMP 29x10 [M5] GW - search holder

 - The use of a cover or a magnetic holder is recommended due to the limited possibilities of manufacturing threads or complex shapes in the magnet

-- Potential hazard arising from small pieces of magnets pose a threat, in case of ingestion, which is particularly important in the context of child safety.
-Furthermore, tiny parts of these magnets have the potential to complicate diagnosis in case of swallowing.
+- Potential hazard arising from small pieces of magnets are risky, in case of ingestion, which is particularly important in the context of child safety.
+It's also worth noting that tiny parts of these products have the potential to hinder the diagnostic process in case of swallowing.

 Exercise Caution with Neodymium Magnets